lavignep007/EmailScraper/README.md

 SQLite database
   │
   ▼
-Thread reconstruction
+Branching thread reconstruction
   │
+  ├──► Organization and display names
-  ├──► Message PDFs
+  ├──► Individual message PDFs
-  ├──► Thread PDFs
+  ├──► Revision-aware thread PDFs
-  └──► Search index
+  └──► Full-text search index
 ```

+At startup, the application chooses the synchronization mode automatically.
+A missing synchronization checkpoint triggers a full synchronization; otherwise, an incremental synchronization runs.
+When messages are downloaded, parsing, thread reconstruction, organization, PDF generation and search indexing run automatically in that order.
+When nothing is downloaded, the derived pipeline is skipped.

 ## Message Identity

 EmailScraper preserves several forms of message identity.

-### Gmail ID
+### Provider message ID

-The Gmail API message ID is stored as a stable identifier for the Gmail message.
+`Messages.ProviderMessageId` stores the source provider's stable message identifier.
+For the Gmail provider, its value is the Gmail API message ID.

+`Messages.ProviderThreadId` stores the provider's conversation identifier when available.
+It is useful metadata but does not uniquely identify one reconstructed logical branch.

 ### RFC Message-ID

 The original RFC `Message-ID` header is preserved when available.

-These identifiers should be preferred when correlating messages between archive generations.
+The RFC `Message-ID` is the preferred identity for correlating the same evidence between independently created or differently filtered databases. `ProviderMessageId` can also be used when the archives share the same provider context.

 Internal SQLite row IDs are implementation details and should not be considered stable identifiers across independently created databases.

 ## Thread Reconstruction

-Threads are reconstructed using standard email relationship headers, including:
+Threads are reconstructed from standard email relationship headers, including:

 - `Message-ID`
 - `In-Reply-To`
 - `References`

-This allows EmailScraper to reconstruct conversations independently of local database row IDs.
+The reconstructed structure is a reply graph.
+Each active logical thread is a root-to-leaf path containing at least two locally available messages.
+Branches may occur at any depth, and shared ancestors may therefore belong to multiple logical threads.

+A genuinely standalone message does not create a thread or thread PDF, but it still receives an individual-message PDF and a search document.

-Each reconstructed thread has a unique `ThreadKey` representing its logical identity.
+Each reconstructed thread has a unique `ThreadKey` derived from the leaf message's declared RFC lineage (`References`, `In-Reply-To` and its own `Message-ID`).
+A missing intermediate message can remain represented in this declared lineage even though no local `Messages` row is manufactured for it.

-The SQLite `Threads.Id` value exists primarily as an internal relational key and should not be used as an external or permanent thread identifier.

-Thread identity and cross-archive stability are areas of active development.
+`Threads.Id` is a stable local identity.
+A linear extension retains it; after a split, one deterministic continuation retains it and additional branches receive new local IDs.
+Numeric thread IDs are not intended to match between independently created databases.

+Current membership and parent relationships are stored in `MessageThreads`.
+A message may belong to multiple threads. `ThreadRevisions` and `ThreadRevisionMessages` preserve immutable historical memberships, while `ThreadRelations` records `Split` and `SupersededBy` relationships. `Threads.State` distinguishes active and superseded threads.

+`Threads.RevisionHash` identifies the current ordered membership and parent structure. `PdfRevisionHash` records the revision represented by the current thread PDF.

 ## Full Extraction